Vladislav Kamenev

 Vladislav Dmitriyevich Kamenev (Владислав Дмитриевич Каменев, born 12 August 1996) is a Russian professional ice hockey forward.
-He is currently playing with HC CSKA Moscow of the Kontinental Hockey League (KHL).
-Kamenev was originally selected by the Nashville Predators in the second round (42nd overall) of the 2014 NHL Entry Draft.
+He is currently an unrestricted free agent and most recently played with HC CSKA Moscow of the Kontinental Hockey League (KHL).
+Kamenev was originally selected by the Nashville Predators in the second round (42nd overall) of the 2014 NHL entry draft.

 Playing career

 Metalurg Magnitogorsk

 Kamenev played as a youth and later made his Kontinental Hockey League (KHL) debut playing with Metallurg Magnitogorsk during the 2013–14 KHL season.
-He was selected by the Nashville Predators in the second round, 42nd overall, of the 2014 NHL Entry Draft.
+He was selected by the Nashville Predators in the second round, 42nd overall, of the 2014 NHL entry draft.

 At the conclusion of his first full KHL season in 2014–15 with Magnitogorsk, Kamenev opted to pursue his NHL ambitions, in agreeing to a three-year entry-level contract with the Nashville Predators on 10 July 2015.

 Nashville Predators

 In the 2016–17 season, Kamenev made his NHL debut on 6 January 2017, against the Florida Panthers, after being recalled by the Predators from the Milwaukee Admirals.
 During an interview, Kamenev recalled being at the Florida airport just about an hour before the Fort Lauderdale airport shooting, as he was travelling to reach the team after playing a game in California with the Admirals.
 He appeared in 2 scoreless games with the Predators before he was returned to play out the remainder of the campaign with the Admirals, collecting 21 goals and 51 points in 70 games.

 He was assigned to continue in his third season with the Milwaukee Admirals to start the 2017–18 season.
 Kamenev increased his scoring pace with 8 points in 10 games with the Admirals before he was dealt by the Predators, alongside Samuel Girard and a 2018 second round pick, in a three-team trade to the Colorado Avalanche, including Matt Duchene and Kyle Turris from the Ottawa Senators on 5 November 2017.